fortran-lang/stdlib/doc/specs/stdlib_io.md

 ### Description

-Loads am `array` from a npy formatted binary file.
+Loads an `array` from a npy formatted binary file.

 ### Syntax